omspradippatil/Diploma-ITR/README.md

 - CSS3 with custom animations
 - Bootstrap 5.3.2 framework
 - JavaScript for interactive elements
-- Animate.css for pre-built animations
+- Animate.css and AOS (Animate On Scroll) libraries
 - FontAwesome and Bootstrap Icons
 - Custom background animations and effects
 - Responsive design principles

 ### Backend:
 - PHP 7.4+ for server-side functionality
+- MySQL/MariaDB for database management
 - Form handling and data processing
 - Component-based architecture with includes
+- Session management for user authentication
+- Prepared SQL statements for security

 ### Deployment:
 - Netlify for static HTML website and login page
-- CakeTech Web Services for PHP version deployment
+- CakeTech Web Services, Fast-Page, and Byethost for PHP version
+- XAMPP for local development environment
 - GitHub for version control

 ## File Structure